jigpu/linuxwacom-wiki-archive/wiki/FAQ.md

 Is hotplug supported for X input devices?
 -----------------------------------------

-Yes, but only for devices configured via HAL or xorg.conf.d.
-If you have your devices configured in the xorg.conf, you can work around this by switching virtual terminals after replugging your tablet.
-That is, press Ctrl + Alt + F1 together then release them (screen turns to console);
+Yes, but only for devices configured via [HAL or xorg.conf.d](/wiki/Configuring_X "wikilink").
+If you have your devices configured in the [xorg.conf](/wiki/Xorg.conf "wikilink"), you can work around this by switching virtual terminals after replugging your tablet.
+That is, press Ctrl + Alt + F1 together then release them (screen turns to console); and press Ctrl + Alt + F7 together then release them (screen returns back to normal).
+On some distributions (e.g. Fedora), the original X session runs on VT1, hence substitute the commands with Ctrl
-and press Ctrl + Alt + F7 together then release them (screen returns back to normal).
-On some distributions (e.g. Fedora), the original X session runs on VT1, hence substitute the commands with Ctrl + Alt + F2 and Ctrl + Alt + F1.
++ Alt + F2 and Ctrl + Alt + F1.

 Who is responsible for this code?
 ---------------------------------